ntu-aris/ntu_viral_dataset/sensor_calibration.md

 You can download our calibration datasets for stereo and inertial sensors from the [github repo](https://github.com/ntu-aris/viral_eval).

 ## calibrate_mono.py
+Setup
+So to find pattern in chess board, we can use the function, cv.findChessboardCorners().
+The chessboard pattern we are using is 9x6 size patten with each square tape measured to be  80mm

 ```python
 import numpy as np